apramanick/hash_ring/README.md

 # hash_ring

-A clone of the last published version (version 1.3.1) of Python hash_ring from PyPi.
+A clone of the last published version (version 1.3.1) of Python hash_ring from PyPi, written by Amir Salihefendic.
 I created this clone since we needed to continue using the original project in Python 3.x, and the original had stopped being maintained, and was stuck at Python 2.x.

 The only modifications I have made is to port this to Python 3.8, and remove the `memcache_ring` module, since we never use it, and it was not practical for me to test